-Shaykh Yaser Birjas will be running a special series explaining each day of Hajj, so those of us who are not in Mecca can sync up with Hajj!
+Shaykh Yaser Birjas will be running a special series explaining each day of Hajj, so those of us who are not in Makkah can sync up with Hajj!

 The official day of Hajj is the 8th day, known in Arabic as Yawm at-Tarwiyah or “the day of fetching water and quenching the thirst.”

 Arafah is the main day of Hajj, in which the pilgrims spend a whole day from forenoon until sunset and then spend the night, between Arafah and Mina, on the plain of Muzdalifah.
 Back in the days before the establishment of the modern facilities in Arafah and Muzdalifah there was no source of water available on the actual plains of Arafah and Muzdalifah.
 As matter of fact, the plains there are until this day wide open valleys, dry and barren except for few shrubs and desert trees.

 Because of the scarcity of water in the area, the pilgrims were instructed to get ready for this long day and night by feeding their animals and making sure their camels had enough water for the long journey ahead.
 The pilgrims would also fetch water for themselves and fill their containers and waterskin bags.
 It is for this reason the day was given the name Yawm at-Tarwiyah or “the day of fetching water and quenching thirst.”